Julia Sears: Mankato Normal School

 Julia Sears started teaching at the Mankato Normal School, now known as Minnesota State University, in 1871.
-After only one year, Sears made history by becoming the president in 1872.
+After only one year, Sears made history by becoming the principal in 1872.
 At this point in history, this kind of achievement was not well documented or communicated well.
 For the next 50–80 years, there are documents of other women believed to be the first female presidents of a U.S. public college.

 Her first address to its female graduates was forthright, stating:

 You are stepping out into life at a time when you hear not the sound, 'thus far in education may you go and no farther, this place you may fill, but not that'; but, instead, universities and colleges open wide their doors and bid you enter, and any place you are fitted to fill is no longer denied you.

 However, such frankness was still controversial, and she was forced to leave the university after only a year.
 She retained considerable support among the students and the Mankato community.
 This support shifted into a protest, becoming so heated that it resulted in expulsions and was known as the Sears Rebellion.

 She then took a post as professor of mathematics at Peabody Normal School (now Peabody College of Vanderbilt University) in Nashville, Tennessee.
 In Nashville, she worked tirelessly as an advocate of women's rights and in particular the right to vote.
 She remained at Peabody until her retirement in 1907, and a portrait of her, painted in 1904, hangs today in the Peabody library.

 At her death in 1929, the campus newspaper said, "Her precision, her accuracy, her fairness, her brilliant demonstrations, and, above all, her ability to inspire the ambition of all those she taught became famous incidents of her instruction at Peabody."
-This quote was inscribed on the wall of a newly constructed residence hall that was named in her honor at Minnesota State University, Mankato in 2015, and is a reminder of the impact on the community.
+This quote was inscribed on the wall of a newly constructed residence hall that was named in her honor at Minnesota State University, Mankato in 2015, and is a reminder of her impact on the community.